 Secularism is the best chance we have to create a society in which people of all religions or none can live together fairly and peacefully.

-For a fuller understanding of Secularism, you may wish to visit the web site of the The Secular Society.
+For a fuller understanding of Secularism, you may wish to visit the website of The Secular Society.